alex-nich/data-structures/README.md

 # data-structures
-A repository showcasing me creating and toying with various data structures in various languages.
+A personal project showcasing me creating and toying with various data structures in various languages.